adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #afk A fun public event in which speakers have to improvise a presentation, given a random set of slides
+- <span class="hashtag">#afk</span> A fun public event in which speakers have to improvise a presentation, given a random set of slides
   <span id="1740602141" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"